 Speeding could be one example where, although the vehicle struck was over the speed limit, the other vehicle was still to blame for causing the crash.
 In this circumstance, an appropriate percentage of the damages will be deducted from the sum awarded to demonstrate the speeding driver's contribution to the accident.

 What if you are struck by an uninsured driver?
-It is believed that 1 in 20 drivers have no insurance however this is not something to be concerned about as the Motor Insurers’ Bureau (MIB) will take the place the of uninsured driver.
+It is believed that 1 in 20 drivers have no insurance however this is not something to be concerned about as the Motor Insurers’ Bureau (MIB) will take the place of the uninsured driver.

 Not all crashes happen in Scotland.
 For anyone travelling abroad, it can seem daunting if they are involved in a crash - where do you start?
 Our dedicated Foreign & Travel department is here for this purpose.
 Whether Europe, America or beyond, they have both the relevant experience of the international law as well as a significant number of multilingual legal staff.